 It’s the season for bugs, that’s for sure.
 One summer evening spent on the patio can bring on pink bumps that will itch and look awful for days!
 Keeping this DIY bug bite balm handy can make suffering through mosquito season much more bearable.
 Not only will it take the itch out of stings and bites, it will also reduce swelling and help the skin heal faster.

 Once I get mosquito bites, I immediately apply this balm to my bite for relief, but the best thing is that within the hour the bump is almost gone and I never deal with the incessant itching again!
 This is an easy recipe and super convenient when you keep it in a deodorant container or a lip balm tube for a hands-free application!

-This Bug Bite Balm is a salve that will relieve itching, reduce swelling and accelerate healing of a bug bit or sting.
+This DIY Bug Bite Balm is a salve that will relieve itching, reduce swelling and accelerate healing of a bug bite or bee sting.
 It contains no petroleum, artificial scents, colors or chemicals.

 Essential oils lemon, peppermint, tea tree and lavender all have antibacterial properties and help relieve itching quickly.
 Not only do these oils offer great comfort physically, they also help disinfect the wound and prevent infections.